JDouglasR/Readme-Generator/README.md

 This project aims to create a command-line application that dynamically generates a professional README.md from a user's input.

 ### __Installation__
-To begine, run ```npm install``` to load required modules to your directory.
+To begin, run ```npm install``` to load required modules to your directory.
 Then, run ```node index.js``` to initialize the applicaiton.
 This will prompt you in the terminal with questions.
 Answer the questions and the README.md will be generated in the same parent directory as your index.js file.

 ### __Usage__
 >[Here's](https://drive.google.com/file/d/1-BpFCYGmqRM4sL2X83lIgF27G2oZAqh8/view) a video using the application and displaying the README it produces.